roggc/react-context-slices/README.md

 export default Todos;
 ```

+### Pass options to the redux store

-You can also pass options for the Redux store (parameters to the `configureStore` function from Redux Toolkit, except `reducer`; check the documentation in Redux Toolkit):
+You can also pass options to the Redux store (parameters of the `configureStore` function from Redux Toolkit, except `reducer`; check the documentation in Redux Toolkit):

 ```javascript
 import getHookAndProviderFromSlices from "react-context-slices";